 When you are making anything that is no-bake, you need at least a portion of the recipe to be solid at room temperature.
 If you were cooking the sugar mixture to 240°F, you’d certainly have that.

-And the moment I added the oats to the mixture, I had a bunch of unappetizing, crumbly candy.
-Just as I had suspected.
 In the most traditional recipe of this kind, if you overcook the sugar, the mixture is crumbly.
+And it’s very easy to overcook the sugar using that method.